Stephen Russell, Director

 Giorgio Grande, Communications Officer

-Giorgio has a range of marketing and content writing experience, both in the fashion industry and beyond.
-In Future Fashion Factory, he is responsible for Marketing Communications, Digital Engagement, and Events Planning.
+Giorgio has a range of marketing and content writing experience in the fashion industry and beyond.
+In Future Fashion Factory, he is responsible for marketing communications, digital engagement, member co-ordinating and events planning.
+He also works as the Comms Officer for LITAC.
 More info.